blacknon/lssh/cmd/lsshfs/README.md

 - Linux clients use `FUSE`
 - macOS clients use `NFS`
-- Windows clients use `NFS` via the built-in Windows Client for NFS
+- Windows is not supported in `0.9.0`

 The command runs in the background by default and automatically unmounts when the SSH connection is lost.